conan-io/conan-center-index/docs/review_process.md

 - [@gocarlos](https://github.com/gocarlos)

 The list is not constant and will change periodically based on contribution.
-That also means you can be included to that list as well - submit PRs and provide reviews in order to be included to the list above.
+That also means you can be included in this list as well - submit PRs and provide reviews, and in time you may be added as a trusted contributor.

 ### Rule of 3 reviews